Company Formation in Belgium

 Yes, the company will have a Belgium tax ID, which is the VAT number.
 You will have the tax ID once the company is registered with the tax authorities.
 With the tax ID, your Belgium company can issue invoices with VAT tax and do business anywhere in the EU.

 If the company will be exchanging frequent invoices with companies in the EU but outside Belgium, then you may want to be listed in the EU VAT registry (censo VIES) so you won’t have to bill and be billed for VAT in your EU transactions.
 Please ask us for more details about this service.

 Do I need an address in Belgium for the company?

-Companies doing business in Croatia are required to have a corporate address in Belgium.
+Companies registered in Belgium are required to have a corporate address in Belgium.
 It is the public address that shows up if anyone does a search on your company, such as a credit search or a search for judicial reasons.
 It is also where your year-end accounting books get sent to.

 If you do not have an address in Belgium, we offer a registered address service.